Shiloh’s history in the community dates back almost 200 years.

 The joining of Shiloh’s Delhi campus and its Price Hill campus took place in 2012 when Delhi members felt God calling them to help serve the people of Price Hill, where a Methodist church had dwindled in membership and closed.
 The first Meal, Message & Music took place at Shiloh @ Price Hill in January 2013.
 The first Sunday worship at Price Hill happened, fittingly, on Easter Sunday as Christians everywhere celebrated new life.

 Price Hill is a missional church.
-That means, as Pastor Daniel Hughes explains, attracting people to be followers of Christ to represent the kingdom of God not necessarily in the church building but wherever they go.
+That means attracting people to be followers of Christ to represent the kingdom of God not necessarily in the church building but wherever they go.
 It’s about getting to know the community, finding the heartfelt needs and brokenness and attempting to address them.

-Shiloh draws upon its nearly 200 years of worship and service to continue meeting the needs of its congregation and community, from Delhi Township and Price Hill throughout the world.
+Shiloh draws upon its nearly 200 years of worship and service to continue meeting the needs of its congregation, community and people throughout the world.